simon-m-mudd/landlab_docker/readme.md

 #### Docker for Windows

-I have not made any scientific study of this but most *LSDTopoTools* users are on Windows operating systems.
+I have not made any scientific study of this but many scientific users are on Windows operating systems.

 Firstly, you need to have *Windows 10 Enterprise*.
 It will not work otherwise (well, that is [not exactly true](https://stefanscherer.github.io/yes-you-can-docker-on-windows-7/) but getting it to work on Windows 7 is a massive pain).
 If you don't have Windows 10 Enterprise but are on Windows you probably should use Vagrant; see [our vagrant documentation](https://lsdtopotools.github.io/LSDTT_documentation/LSDTT_installation.html#_installing_lsdtopotools_using_virtualbox_and_vagrant).
 If you do have Windows 10 enterprise then you can download and install Docker for Windows CE.
 After you install this you will need to restart your computer not once but twice: once after install and a second time to activate the hyper-V feature, which allows you to have 64 bit guest operating systems.